 Myth #5: Healthy Foods Cost Too Much

-While organic produce and unprocessed foods tend to cost more, they are often more affordable when they are purchased in bulk.
+While organic produce and unprocessed foods tend to cost more, they are often more affordable if you purchase them in bulk.
 Buying in bulk means you can prepare your meals in advance and freeze them.

 Also, when you think about the fact they can have positive effects on your health, it’s easy to see why cost may not be as much of a factor as you originally thought it was.

-Many natural foods, fruits, and vegetables have a much shorter shelf life than regular kinds of foods, leading to more waste if they are not consumed within a certain amount of time.
+Many natural foods, fruits, and vegetables have a much shorter shelf life than regular kinds of foods, leading to more waste if you do not consume them within a certain amount of time.

 However, buying food in smaller quantities means you’ll need less storage space and energy to store it.